Hjorthmedh/RGCmorphology/ms/intro.md

 shows the results from our current data.
 Bistratification distance and stratification depth were more often picked as classifiers of the Sümbül data, while dendritic area and density of branch points were less informative.
-The former is understandable, as the pre-processing was done to enhance these two, the latter two could perhaps be a consequence of the warping of the dendritic tree.
-The classification performance (column 2 of Table 9) is comparable with what we saw for our data, confirming that the data in our current study, VAChT bands aside, is of a similar value to RGC classification as the Sümbül approach, and that errors in classifier are similar in both datasets.
+Classification performance (column 2 of Table
+8) is comparable with what we saw for our data, confirming that the data in our current study, VAChT bands aside, is of a similar value to RGC classification as the Sümbül approach, and that errors in classifier are similar in both datasets.
 It is important to note though that the Sümbül dataset contains seven RGC types, and ours has five RGC types, although reducing their data to five types only mildly improved performance (from 82 to 84%).

 <!--- ## Summary --->